DataDog/kics/documentation/rules/terraform/gcp/vm_with_full_cloud_access.md

 }
 ```

-To limit permissions and reduce the attack surface, the service account should only be granted the minimal set of scopes necessary, such as:
+To limit permissions and reduce the attack surface, the service account should only be granted the minimum set of scopes necessary, such as:

 ```
 service_account {